South Side Science Festival

 Ever controlled a robot using AI?
 Held a 200 million-year-old fossil in your hand?
 Levitated a supercooled magnet on a track?
 Seen a live jellyfish up close and personal (without getting stung)?
 Ready to learn CPR *and* the science behind how it works?

-With ~100 incredible hands-on demonstrations, UChicago’s free South Side Science Festival on Oct.
-4 is your chance to try it all.
+With ~100 incredible hands-on demonstrations, UChicago’s free South Side Science Festival is your chance to try it all.

 With events and activities for all ages and experience levels, everyone can learn something new.